PHOENIXCONTACT/MORYX-Framework/docs/articles/Products/ProductDefinition.md

 ---
 # Product Definition

 The product definition is done on two levels.
 Level 1 defines the product group and level 2 a concrete variant from this group.
 Following the type-instance-pattern this is still on the type side.
-Within MARVIN instances of products are called articles.
-You might consider the two synonyms and you are probably right, but we had to come up with a naming rule and this is the best we could do.
-If you think you could have done better, you should have been there, because this was way to painful to do it again.
-When defining products and articles, it is important to avoid redundant information.
-All articles reference their product type definition.
+Within MARVIN instances of products are called product instances.
+When defining products and instances, it is important to avoid redundant information.
+All instances reference their product type definition.
 Article attributes should be limited to those of the concrete physical instance like production date, serial number or quality control result.

 ## Product - Level 1

 The level 1 product group definition is done by creating a class used to represent instances of the group.
 Such a group and its respective class could be a [watch](xref:Marvin.Products.Samples.WatchProduct) or one of its [needles](xref:Marvin.Products.Samples.NeedleProduct).
 The properties of the class define attributes each product of the group defines.
 Properties derived from `ProductPartLink` reference other  products that represent parts.
 The product base class defines standard attributes like database id, name and identity.
-Each product class also implements a method `CreateInstance()` that acts as a strategy to create articles for this type of product.
+Each product class also implements a method `CreateInstance()` that acts as a strategy to create instances for this type of product.

 ## Product Parts